kallaics/gitops-demo/README.md

     - PATH will be define which environment is deployed here
     - Private means your repo will configured as public (and not private)
     - Personal define the owner is a user and not an organization
-    - Namespace parameter is telling which namespace are prepaed to flux (basically it is optional in thiss case, because all of the config file contains the namespace configuration)
+    - Namespace parameter is telling which namespace are prepared to flux (basically it is optional in this case, because all of the config file contains the namespace configuration)
-    - Token auth parater force the token auth method to GitHub
+    - Token auth parameter force the token auth method to GitHub

     ```bash
     flux bootstrap github \